Mrthebuilder/verbose-octo-happiness/README.md

 # The Gold Brick

 ### **Overview**
 The Gold Brick is a revolutionary cryptocurrency mining device designed to empower individuals and democratize wealth creation.
-Partnering with Apple for manufacturing, this project will redefine the global financial landscape.
+Partnering with a company for manufacturing, this project will redefine the global financial landscape.

 ---

 ### **Project Timeline**
 #### **Phase 1: Foundation (June 27 - July 31)**
 - Repository setup and roadmap creation.
-- Collaboration with Apple for hardware design.
+- Collaboration with a company for hardware design.
 - Initial software and wallet development.

 #### **Phase 2: Core Development (August 1 - September 30)**